 If this is your situation, you must figure the taxable part of the traditional IRA distribution before you can figure your modified AGI.
 To do this, you can use Worksheet 1-1 in Pub.
 590-B.

-If at least one of the above does not apply, figure your modified AGI using Worksheet 1-1, later.
+If at least one of the above doesn't apply, figure your modified AGI using Worksheet 1-1.